peteroupc/classic-wallpaper/uielements.md

     - Checkboxes when unset, when set, and in mixed-value state.
     - Option buttons ("radio buttons") when unset, option buttons when set, sliders.
 - Toolbar buttons in normal, mixed-value, and "option-set" states:  Hover style.
-- Optionally, other user-interface elements (such as scroll bars).
+- Optionally, other user-interface elements (such as scroll bars and toggle switches).

 Using only the following colors and with some pixels allowed to be transparent: